CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab23.md

       ![](../Images/ai23l1.png)

-1. Wait for your project to be created.
+1. Wait for your project to be created, it may take around 5 minutes.

 1. When prompted, search for `gpt-4.1` **(1)**, then select **gpt-4.1 (2)** model and then **Confirm (3)**.